pelavarre/byoverbs/README.md

 We break you free from working inside the Sh Terminal with nothing but rotted-out tools

 We keep our Doc ahead of our Tests, we keep our Tests ahead of our Code.
-If you see something wrong, say something, please.
+If you see something, say something, please.
-Odds on we'll fix it faster if you're up talking it out
+Odds on we'll fix broken things faster if you're up talking them out with us

-## Ls
+## Ls Py

 To report sub-second last-modified Date/Time at Mac without Linux 'ls --full-time', try

     bin/ls.py --full-time

-## Missing Man Pages
+## Man Py

 To dump the concrete examples missing from merely official Man Pages, call our Py Files with no Sh Arguments